breast cancer: causes, symptoms, and treatment

 • Feeling a lump in the underarm area.

-There are several treatment methods for the disease, including:
+There are several treatment options for the disease, including:

 • Surgery to remove the tumor or the entire breast.